 Trimming the teeth involves removing any debris or buildup that may be present on the blade.
 This ensures that the blades are clean and ready for sharpening.

-Once this step is complete, it becomes easier to restore each tooth’s original shape as there will be no interference from dull or damaged areas.
+Once this step is complete, restoring each tooth’s original shape becomes easier as there will be no interference from dull or damaged areas.

 Set The Teeth

 Setting the teeth of a saw blade refers to bending each tooth alternately in opposite directions.
-This process creates a kerf that is slightly wider than the blade’s thickness, allowing for smooth and efficient cutting.
+This process creates a slightly wider kerf than the blade’s thickness, allowing for smooth and efficient cutting.

-Without setting the teeth, the saw will not cut effectively and may become stuck in the workpiece.
+The saw will not cut effectively without setting the teeth and may become stuck in the workpiece.

-To set the teeth of a circular saw blade, you will need a saw set tool.
-This tool works by using an anvil and hammer to bend each tooth at an angle.
+You will need a saw set tool to set the teeth of a circular saw blade.
+This tool uses an anvil and hammer to bend each tooth at an angle.

-The amount of set required depends on the type of wood being cut and the thickness of the blade itself.
-It is important not to overdo it when setting your blade as too much set can cause rough cuts or even damage your workpiece.
+The required set depends on the type of wood being cut and the thickness of the blade itself.
+It is important not to overdo it when setting your blade, as too much set can cause rough cuts or even damage your workpiece.

 Sharpen The Teeth